 J. Nathan Green, Vice Chancellor for Government and Community Relations

-Nathan Green is the vice chancellor for government and community relations at Vanderbilt University.
-He leads a 22-person team based in Nashville and Washington, D.C., that is responsible for the university’s advocacy work with all branches of government and for leading community initiatives and engagements.
+Nathan Green is vice chancellor for government and community relations at Vanderbilt University.
+He leads a 22-person team based in Nashville and Washington, D.C. that is responsible for the university’s advocacy work with all branches of government and for leading community initiatives and engagements.

 Green also plays a leading role in guiding the vision for Vanderbilt’s role in the greater Nashville area and directing the university’s approach for community involvement and economic development.
-He oversees the university’s Community Impact Fund which has supported more than 300 non-profits and community organizations across Nashville that are actively working to address challenges related to education, social justice, affordable housing, food insecurity and more.
-The fund has provided long-term support for treasured Nashville non-profits like the Dismiss House, Nashville Public Library and The Oasis Center and his division also forges partnerships with the city’s leading arts and culture institutions including the Tennessee Performing Arts Center and the Frist Art Museum.
+He oversees the university’s Community Impact Fund which has supported more than 300 non-profits and community organizations across Nashville that are actively working to address challenges related to education, social justice, affordable housing, food insecurity, and more.
+The fund has provided long-term support for treasured Nashville non-profits like the Dismas House, Nashville Public Library, and The Oasis Center, and his division also forges partnerships with the city’s leading arts and culture institutions including the Tennessee Performing Arts Center and the Frist Art Museum.

 Green was appointed vice chancellor in December 2018 after serving as interim vice chancellor for nearly two years.
 Green joined the university in 2014 as assistant vice chancellor for state government relations, where he developed and directed state legislative and government strategies.
 While serving in the interim role, he managed legislative and regulatory work related to the legal separation of the university and Vanderbilt University Medical Center and continued to serve as the medical center’s chief advocate until July 1, 2018.

 A Tennessee native and graduate of the University of Memphis, Green began his career in local government.
-He is the father of three boys and has been married to his wife Lara for 22 years.
-Green serves on numerous boards like the Nashville Downtown Partnership, Tennessee Chamber of Commerce and the Nashville Opera, where he currently serves as President of the Board of Directors.
+He is the father of three boys and has been married to his wife Lara for 23 years.
+Green serves on numerous boards including the Nashville Downtown Partnership, Tennessee Chamber of Commerce, TICUA (Tennessee Independent Colleges and Universities Association) and the Nashville Opera, where he recently served as the President of the Board of Directors.

 About the Division of Government and Community Relations: The Division of Government and Community Relations serves as a university-wide hub for public policy and community initiatives working closely with community leaders and policy makers in pursuit of Vanderbilt’s mission and for greater economic and social growth and innovation for the benefit of humanity.